 - The environment also benefits because harsh chemicals are no longer necessary in the routine maintenance of your pool.

 While salt water pools require less maintenance, they are not maintenance-free.
-Neave Pools can offer professional pool maintenance as part of our array of services to keep your salt water pool beautiful and healthy.
+Neave Pools can offer professional pool maintenance as part of our array of pool services to keep your salt pool beautiful and healthy.

 How Do Salt Water Pools Work?

 As mentioned above, chlorine generators use diluted sodium chloride to manufacture chlorine gas that is added at the filter system.
 Not only does this eliminate the need for human involvement, but it introduces pure chlorine into the water, unlike the tablets and powder shocks which are mixed with additives and binder chemicals that can alter water chemistry.
 As an example, a UV light stabilizer called cyanuric acid is mixed in with some chlorine tablets.
 This chemical acts to drop the pH in the water which is the cause for swimming pool eye irritation.
 When the water is too acidic or too basic our eyes become irritated.
 Chlorine tablets contain acid which makes it difficult to keep the pH neutral – this pH bounce is eliminated with salt systems since the acid and other binder chemicals are not used.

 Chlorine is an ideal chemical to sanitize and oxidize pool water.
 Historically the methods used to add and regulate chlorine have had their faults – especially in commercial pools where bathers tend to notice extremely high levels of chlorine.
 The ideal chlorine range is between 1 and 3 ppm (Parts per Million).
 However, when people add shock or chlorine tablets to a pool the level can skyrocket to as high as 9 or 10 ppm, making the water very uncomfortable, drying skin, bleaching bathing suits and turning hair green!